DaviAraujoCC/Githubrunner-operator/README.md

 ## In development :construction::construction_worker:
 TODO list:

-* Make possible to configure the operator to monitor multiple runners at same time with channels since this operator only supports one channel at time.
-* Code cleanup.
+//checklist
+- [ ] Add a test for the operator
+- [ ] Integrate with github client
+- [ ] Code cleanup
-* Create strategies and algorithms to scale up and down.
+- [ ] Create strategies and algorithms to scale up and down

 ## FAQ's: :question: